Wing Flaps: How Do They Function and What Is Their Purpose?

 You may also hear the phrase “flaperon.”
 A flaperon is a surface which functions as both a wing flap and an aileron.
 Using a flaperon instead of a separate aileron and wing flap helps to reduce with aircraft’s weight—when employed properly, use of a flaperon can result in the use of less fuel.
 Flaperons appear on both small and large aircraft (even experimental and kitplanes) and, just like the Wright Flyer, were inspired by the way the wings of a bird work.

 No matter the type of aircraft or style of flaps, pilots must understand the effect that use of them will have on their flight.
 Especially while landing, pilots must think ahead, anticipate, and make educated judgments about wind speed and runway conditions.

 It’s also important to understand that flaps work in concert with the aircraft’s power, pitch, and altitude.
 For example, flaps cannot alone make for a safe landing—if an aircraft seems as if it might land beyond an intended landing area, pilots must increase the angle of the flaps in addition to lowering the airplane’s pitch and power.
 The reverse is true if the landing area seems to rush up faster than expected.

-One response to “Wing Flaps: How Do They Function and What Is Their Purpose?”
+3 responses to “Wing Flaps: How Do They Function and What Is Their Purpose?”